F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

 This solution uses an ARM template to launch a two BIG-IP VEs in an Active/Standby configuration with network failover enabled in an existing stack.
 Each pair of BIG-IP VEs is deployed in an Azure Availability Set, and can therefore be spread across different update and fault domains.
 Each BIG-IP VE has 3 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.

 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise-like" cloud design where the compute instance of F5 is running with a management interface, a front-end application traffic (Virtual Server) interface, and back-end application interface.
 This template is a result of Azure now supporting multiple public IP addresses to multiple private IP addresses per NIC.
 This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.
+In the event the active BIG-IP VE become unavailable, traffic seamlessly shifts to the standby BIG-IP VE using network failover.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.
 This README file is for the ARM template in an existing stack.
 If you want to deploy into a new stack, see https://github.com/F5Networks/cloudsolutions/f5-azure-arm-templates/tree/master/experimental/ha-avset/new_stack/README.md